 Senior Development Manager

 Rebecca has over 12 years’ experience in the real estate sector.
 With a background as a chartered surveyor, Rebecca has worked at Grainger Plc, spearheading the creation and delivery of Grainger Trust, the first for profit housing association in the UK.
 Further experience followed at PfP Capital where Rebecca worked for the PRS Joint Venture with the Universities Superannuation Scheme.
-Rebecca now works at Morgan Sindall Investment Limited, working in Joint Venture partnerships with Local Authorities to deliver mixed tenure regeneration schemes.
+Rebecca now works at Muse, working with the public and private sector to deliver mixed tenure regeneration schemes.
 Rebecca is also a non-executive director for B3 Living.

 Banks Long and Co